Cultivating Reflection, Reflexivity, and Self-Care – Essential Competencies for Psychologists

 We have a monthly schedule of interesting engaging topics!

-• Sessions are 3rd Thursday of the Month (6.30pm Sydney Time).
+• Sessions are Thursday evening once per Month (6.30pm Sydney Time).
+Check upcoming dates for this season below

 • Sessions led by Dr Belinda Ratcliffe - with occasional guest speakers